davidpiscasio/drinks-object-detection/README.md

 ```
 python3 train.py
 ```
-The script will also automatically save the newly trained model weights to the filename ```drinks_object-detection.pth```
+The script will also automatically save the newly trained model weights to the filename ```drinks_object-detection.pth```.